Prakharsri246/javaScriptBasic/asyncanddiffer.md

 - In case of differ html parsing continues and parallelly fetches scripts if encountered
 - after html parsing is over then scripts are executed

+# async - Does not Garenty the order of execution
+# differ- Maintaine order of execution